vinayak-7-0-3/Tidal-DL-Telegram/README.md

 - `TIDAL_REGION` - Country code for Tidal Song search.
 (In international format eg:IN)
 - `TIDAL_SEARCH_LIMIT` - Limit the number of search results.
 - `BOT_USERNAME` - Username of your bot.
-- `OWNER_USERNAME` - Owner of the bot username (used for contact button, use any other username as you like)
 - `DATABASE_URL` - Postgres Database URL

 **-> Optional variables**